Get Up To 35% OFF & Free Delivery

 Food is often an excellent motivator and success driver for dogs, so you may want to try throwing some of their meal or a few treats a short distance away; when they finish eating it they will likely turn around in the hopes of more, at which time you can implement a ‘yes’ command or use a clicker to mark the behavior.

-After a few goes of this, you can then start saying your dog’s name just before they turn around, the repetition of this hopefully teaching your dog to associate responding to their name with a reward.
+After a few goes of this, you can then start to say your dog's name only once and in a happy tone just before they turn around, rewarding them immediately for the right behaviour.
+The repetition of this should teach your dog to associate responding to their name with a reward.

 Teaching your puppy their name requires repetition, and so keeping up with regular, consistent training will reap the best results.
 Once you feel like your dog is starting to get the hang of things, you can progress their training and make things a little more challenging, testing their smarts and command response.